mongator/documentation/mandango/introduction.rst

 An ODM also has a disadvantage: the performance.
 This is due to using objects and abstracting operations.

-¿Why an ODM with MongoDB?
+Why an ODM with MongoDB?
 --------------------------

 Apparently the Mongo philosophy doesn't agree with the philosophy of ODM,